-Below are two very good but experimental forecast links.
+Below are some very good but experimental forecast links.
 If you just want to quickly check them out now, feel free.
 There is also a BoM Beta forecast link in the menu above.
 If you want to learn how to get more value out of these experimental forecast links and become an amateur forecaster yourself, read the blurb that goes with each link.
 All links here are experimental in nature without official forecaster input so please keep that in mind when using them.
+However, IMO, they can be notably better than an app.
+The ensemble links, in particular (lower down the page) are very good.
+Use the percentiles (ie: 90% and 10%) to grasp rainfall potential.

 I'd try only using the top three flags (EC, EC and USA) and the aussie flag - as these models are the best.
 De-select the others by pressing them.
 USA and Aussie are best for storm prediction.
 EC is best for general forecasting.
 At the very end of the graph, you will get an accumulation forecast from each model for either two to three days or up to ten days - depending on which tab you select at the top.